Means Enquiry Form

-From 21 March 2011 a copy of the form will be served on all defendants along with their summons/charge documents.
-Anyone needing help completing a means enquiry from may contact a solicitor or advice centre.
+Anyone needing help completing a means enquiry form may contact a solicitor or advice centre.
 Contact details for Citizens Advice are included on the form.

 Download the Means Enquiry Form (PDF) or Download the Means Enquiry Form (Word)